allenai/s2orc/README.md

 ## Download instructions

 Please request access to S2ORC through this short [Google Form](https://forms.gle/22UvYXMzAYHaBbUv7) and we'll send you URLs to download the dataset.
 It's just a few questions like your email, what version you'd like, and whether you'd like to receive email updates.
+We will get back to you as quickly as possible.
+If it has been longer than one week since you have completed the form and you have not heard from us, please complete the form again or send us an email -- your request may have slipped through the cracks.

-Please note that we're only releasing S2ORC for non-commercial use.
+Please note that S2ORC is *only* available for non-commercial use.
 Please make sure to see the [CC BY-NC 2.0](https://creativecommons.org/licenses/by-nc/2.0/) for the terms of usage.

 #### Valid release versions